How Meshline changes CRM to ERP sync for agency operators

 - Ad hoc scripts and spreadsheets used to patch gaps.

-This is where autonomous operations infrastructure for agency operators CRM to ERP sync becomes a practical alternative: an operating layer that orchestrates data flows, enforces rules, and returns operations to predictable, auditable outcomes.
+This is where autonomous operations infrastructure for agency operators CRM to ERP sync becomes a practical alternative: an operating layer that orchestrates data flows. enforces rules, and returns operations to predictable, auditable outcomes.

 Why move from point integrations to an operating layer?